-The principal components of our executive compensation program for our named executive officers, other than our Executive Chairman Mr. Foley, in 2022 were base salaries, annual cash incentives under our Annual Incentive Plan, long-term equity incentive awards in the form of performance-based restricted stock and non-qualified stock options with an exercise condition and, for Mr. Sahai, amounts earned under our DBE Cost Savings Achievement Plan.
-In 2022, our compensation committee placed heavy emphasis on the at-risk, performance-based components of performance-based cash incentives and long-term equity incentives.
-As our Executive Chairman, Mr. Foley received an annual cash retainer of \$400,000, time-based and performance-based restricted stock awards and non-qualified stock options with an exercise condition.
+The principal components of our executive compensation program for our named executive officers in 2023 were base salaries, annual cash incentives under our Annual Incentive Plan and long-term equity incentive awards in the form of performance-based restricted stock.
+In 2023, our compensation committee placed heavy emphasis on the at-risk, performance-based components of performance-based cash incentives and long-term equity incentives.
 The compensation committee determined the appropriate value of each of these components of compensation after considering each executive's level of responsibility, the individual skills, experience and potential contribution of each executive, and the ability of each executive to impact company-wide performance and create long-term value.
-As shown in the table below, 78.9% or more of our named executive officers' total compensation was based on performance-based incentives.
-Benefits comprised less than 5% of total compensation for all of our named executive officers.
+As shown in the table below, 83% or more of our named executive officers' total compensation was based on performance-based incentives.
+Benefits comprised 4% or less of total compensation for all of our named executive officers.

 The compensation committee believes a significant portion of an executive officer's compensation generally should be allocated to compensation that effectively aligns the interests of our executives with the long-term interests of our investors.
-Consequently, in 2022, a significant majority of our named executive officers' total compensation was provided in the form of long-term equity incentives and cash incentives under our Annual Incentive Plan.
-In particular, in establishing the compensation program for Mr. Jabbour, our compensation committee considered the critical role he plays in our organization, especially with respect to achieving our strategic goals and long-term growth and success, and the paramount importance of retaining his services and continued focus and dedication.
-With respect to Mr. Foley, the committee considered the critical role he plays in the formation and execution of our long-term strategic vision as we continue to execute on his value creation playbook, including undertaking strategy shifts and accelerating product expansion and innovation.
-In particular, the relative size of Mr. Jabbour's and Mr. Foley's performance-based incentives relative to other awards is reflective of the compensation committee's subjective assessment of the value they add to our organization and its success and the importance of retaining their time and focus to the Company's ability to execute on its strategic plan.
-The structure and terms of the compensation provided to Mr. Jabbour and Mr. Foley is also reflective of the role they each play within our organization, with the substantial majority being performance-based contingent upon achievement of specified performance objectives.
-Mr. Jabbour's base salary was set taking into account that he receives a base salary from Black Knight in connection with his role as its Executive Chairman (and until May 2022, as its Chief Executive Officer).
+Consequently, in 2023, a significant majority of our named executive officers' total compensation was provided in the form of long-term equity incentives and cash incentives under our Annual Incentive Plan.
+In establishing the compensation program for Mr. Jabbour, our compensation committee considered the critical role he plays in our organization, especially with respect to achieving our strategic goals and long-term growth and success, and the paramount importance of retaining his services and continued focus and dedication.
+In particular, the relative size of Mr. Jabbour's performance-based incentives relative to other awards is reflective of the compensation committee's subjective assessment of the value he adds to our organization and its success and the importance of retaining his time and focus to the Company's ability to execute on its strategic plan.
+The structure and terms of the compensation provided to Mr. Jabbour are also reflective of the role he plays within our organization, with the substantial majority being contingent upon achievement of specified performance objectives.
+Mr. Jabbour's base salary in 2023 was set taking into account that he received a base salary from Black Knight in connection with his role as its Executive Chairman until September 2023 when Black Knight was acquired.

-ALLOCATIONS OF TOTAL COMPENSATION FOR 2022
+ALLOCATIONS OF TOTAL COMPENSATION FOR 2023

-The following table shows the allocation of 2022 total compensation for our named executive officers, as reported in the Summary Compensation Table below, among the various components.
+The following table shows the allocation of 2023 total compensation for our named executive officers, as reported in the Summary Compensation Table below, among the various components.
 The compensation committee believed this allocation to be appropriate after consideration of the factors described above.

-Name Salary Bonus Annual Cash Incentive DBE Cost Savings Achievement Plan Stock Awards (Time-Based) Stock Awards (PerfBased) Benefits & Other Compensation Total Compensation Performance Based Compensation Anthony M. Jabbour 0.9% 0.0% 1.5% 0.0% 0.0% 97.1% 0.6% 100.0% 98.6% William P. Foley, II 0.0% 0.0% 0.0% 0.0% 5.9% 89.9% 4.3% 100.0% 89.9% Bryan T. Hipsher 5.5% 0.0% 4.7% 0.0% 0.0% 88.9% 0.9% 100.0% 93.6% Virginia G. Gomez 6.3% 0.0% 5.2% 0.0% 14.1% 73.7% 0.7% 100.0% 78.9% Neeraj Sahai 4.5% 0.0% 4.3% 4.7% 0.0% 86.0% 0.6% 100.0% 94.9%
+Name Salary Annual Cash Incentive Stock Awards (PerfBased) Benefits & Other Compensation Total Compensation Performance- Based Compensation Anthony M. Jabbour 2.2% 5.3% 88.5% 4.0% 100.0% 93.8% Bryan T. Hipsher 9.6% 10.5% 76.6% 3.2% 100.0% 87.2% Virginia G. Gomez 9.6% 11.6% 76.5% 2.3% 100.0% 88.1% Neeraj Sahai 9.5% 11.5% 76.2% 2.7% 100.0% 87.7% Joe A. Reinhardt III 13.6% 15.0% 68.0% 3.5% 100.0% 82.9%